SeldaBayman/SeldaBayman/README.md

 ## 📚 My Learning Journey

 ## Excel
 Excel was one of the first tools I used to analyze and visualize data.
 I learned how to organize datasets, apply advanced formulas, and create dynamic pivot tables to uncover trends.
-Through hands-on practice and courses like [Kodlasam], I built strong skills in leveraging Excel for reporting and data-driven decision-making.
+"I enhanced my Excel skills through hands-on practice and structured learning from platforms like Kodlasam and, focusing on advanced reporting and data-driven insights.

 ### SQL
 SQL was the next tool I mastered after Excel, taking my data analysis skills to a deeper level.
 It allowed me to efficiently manipulate and retrieve large datasets directly from databases.
-Through courses like [Kodlasam] on [DataCamp], I learned how to write complex queries, perform data aggregation, join tables, and cleanse data for analysis.
+Through courses like Kodlasam on DataCamp, I learned how to write complex queries, perform data aggregation, join tables, and cleanse data for analysis.
 SQL became a foundational skill that enhanced my ability to analyze data in structured environments.

 ### Python
 Next, I explored Python, a versatile language crucial for data analysis.
-Through the [Kodlasam on [Data Camp], I learned data manipulation using Pandas, creating visualizations with Matplotlib and Seaborn, and performing statistical analysis.
+Python: Advanced data manipulation (Pandas), insightful data visualization (Matplotlib, Seaborn), and statistical modeling for data-driven solutions.
 ### Power BI
 To visualize my analyses, I turned to Power BI.
-The [Kodlasam] on [Data Camp] taught me how to create interactive dashboards, use DAX for data modeling, and present insights effectively.
+The Kodlasam on Data Camp taught me how to create interactive dashboards, use DAX for data modeling, and present insights effectively.

-## 🏆 Projects
+## 🏆 PROJECTS

-### 🏦 Banking Dashboard: Customer, Deposits, Income, and Risk Analysis
-**Objective:** Develop a comprehensive analysis of customer demographics, banking deposits, estimated income levels, and risk assessment using detailed DAX calculations in Power BI.
+🎯 ### 🏦 Banking Dashboard: Customer, Deposits, Income, and Risk Analysis **Objective:** Develop a comprehensive analysis of customer demographics, banking deposits, estimated income levels, and risk assessment using detailed DAX calculations in Power BI.

 **Tools Used:** Power BI, SQL